nunofachada/perfandpubtools/docs/userguide.md

 ### 2.3\.
 Base functions

 * [gather_times] - Loads execution times from files in a given folder.
-This function uses [get_time_gnu] by default, but can be configured to use another function to load individual benchmark files with a different format, as described in the next section..
+This function uses the parsing function defined in the `perfnpubtools_get_time_` global variable.

 * [perfstats] - Determines mean times and respective standard deviations of a computational experiment using folders of files containing benchmarking results,